 EP: I like to do it first because tannins build.
-So the more times you sip and swish the wine in your mouth the more the tannins build.
+The more times you sip and swish the wine in your mouth, the more the tannins build.
 I also feel like I get the most accurate snapshot of the structure of a wine from my initial gut instinct.
 My tasting got a lot better once I started doing the structure first.
 Before I would confirm the fruit and everything else and by the time I got to the structure everything became muddled.

-TG: So what do you think about the acidity in this wine?
+TG: What do you think about the acidity in this wine?
 How much?

 EP: It’s medium-plus.